CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/07-power-automate.md

 * Created Connections in Power Automate.
 * Imported the workflow in Power Automate.
-* Reviewed the PowerBI report in teams
+* Reviewed the PowerBI report in teams.